grpc/proposal/L46-core-tls-credential-API.md

 4. create an interface-like class `CertificateProvider` that implements `ProviderInterface`, and exposes several APIs in the distributor to users, such as `grpc_tls_certificate_distributor_set_key_materials`, etc
 5. users could extend `CertificateProvider` to define their own provider implementations

-As a reference, here is how `CertificateProvider` might be defined in C++:
+// TODO(gtcooke94) we can directly use C++ APIs, remove external stuff from the below definitions As a reference, here is how `CertificateProvider` might be defined in C++:
 ```cpp
 namespace grpc {